 With a little advance prep this Make-Ahead Manicotti will be ready to pop in the oven when you’re ready for dinner.
 This no-boil, make-ahead method is a real lifesaver on busy days!

-Long before the scores of one-pot pasta dishes started hitting all the recipe sites, I came across this make-ahead method for preparing manicotti.
+Long before the scores of one-pot pasta recipes started hitting all the recipe websites, I came across this make-ahead method for preparing manicotti.
 It was the first pasta dish I ever cooked that skipped the step of boiling the pasta and it was truly a revelation to this busy mom of four.

 Once I discovered this method, this super satisfying, meatless meal appeared frequently on our table when my guys were involved in high school sports.